alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 ## Definition of Collective Repetition

-Collective repetition is repetition that appears across group contact, aggregate contact, distributed language, field-language, imitation, or source-detached reuse.
+Collective repetition is repetition that appears across group contact, aggregate contact, distributed language, field-language, imitation, source-detached reuse, or uncited reuse.

 It may appear when many users, systems, posts, models, projects, or publications repeat similar language without preserving the relevant authored source-line.